FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/space-race-ama-summary.md

 **For convenience, would you please leave the link to what are the minimum and recommended specs to start storage mining and are GPUs required?**

-You can find our hardware recommendations [here](https://docs.filecoin.io/mine/#hardware-recommendations).
+You can find our hardware recommendations [in the Filecoin documentation](https://docs.filecoin.io/mine/#hardware-recommendations).

-You can also find community produced benchmark results [here](https://github.com/filecoin-project/benchmarks).
+You can also find community produced benchmark results [on GitHub](https://github.com/filecoin-project/benchmarks).

 A GPU is a must for storage mining (winning block rewards).